d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 I could probably write pages about this software and keep you busy reading, but instead I decided to copy from their GitHub repo and let the people behind ZeroTier explain it theirselves:
 >"ZeroTier is a smart programmable Ethernet switch for planet Earth.
 It allows all networked devices, VMs, containers, and applications to communicate as if they all reside in the same physical data center or cloud region." [[ZeroTier GitHub repo](https://github.com/zerotier/ZeroTierOne)].

 In other words: ZeroTier is a software that enables you to connect multiple devices directly to each other via some kind of VPN. `Speaking of VPNs: our Sponsor NordVPN`...
-(No just kidding).
+(No, just kidding).
 But it's not the kind of VPN you'd expect.
 Even the developers themselves call their product "Virtual Distributed Network (VDN)" instead of VPN.
 Their GitHub repository proudly calls ZeroTier a "Global Area Networking" solution, which is quite fitting in my opinion.

 Note that there is a difference between "ZeroTier" and "ZeroTier One".
 While the first names the whole system/p2p network, the latter is the name for the client software.